BarelyMiSSeD/minqlx-plugins/README.md

 The settings are shown with the default settings.
 Edit them to change the permission levels or on/off status.<br>

 <b>set qlx_votelimiterAdmin "5"</b> - Sets the minqlx server permisson level needed to use the admin level commands in this script.<br>
+<b>set qlx_votelimiterLimit "5"</b> - Sets the amount of votes each player is allowed to call before the end of a game/match<br>
+                            This count will carry through map changes.
+The built in limiter for Quake Live resets on map changes.<br>
+<b>set qlx_votelimiterTypes "1"</b> - Enable/Disable the restricting of vote types ("1" = Enable, "0" = Disable)<br>